 The worldwide COVID-19 outbreak continues to spread, as well as the uncertainty and uneasiness that come with such rapidly changing circumstances and limited information.
 To help protect yourself and support your important work with children and families in Illinois, EITP has pulled together the following information and resources about COVID-19, which is also known as "Coronavirus".
-Newly added resources are highlighted, and key resources are in bold.
+New resources are highlighted, and key resources are in bold.

 Illinois EI COVID-19 Related Resources

-Updates from IDHS
+Latest Updates from IDHS

 Resources from EITP